Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 Kevin roared with laughter.
 "Oh, *man!* I like you already!" he chuckled and extended a hand.
 Dog paused, then shook it.

 "*The* Kevin Jenkins?
-I saw your ass on the news way back…"
+I saw your ass on the news way back..."

 "Yeah.
 Saying some stupid shit where some ET news hack could film me, right?"
 Kevin pulled an apologetic face.
 "That’s me."

 "Dang, brother.
-You made my life pretty fuckin’ difficult for a while there… Part’a me kinda wants to bust your face. "
+You made my life pretty fuckin’ difficult for a while there...
+Part’a me kinda wants to bust your face. "

 Kevin smiled ruefully and sat down next to Xiù. "*She* already did," he said, turning her face red.
 "For real though, I’m sorry if I caused you trouble, man.
 I’d take back every word if I could."